hestiaAI/hestialabs-experiences/manifests/README.md

 }
 ```

-3. Create a subfolder `examples/`.
-This directory will contain all YARRRML and SPARQL examples, and needs to contain at the bare minimum a `main` example directory including the main YARRRML file.
-Selecting examples is only available to power users for development and testing purposes.
-When a general user uses the app, the `main` mapping is used.

-4. Add a subdirectory `examples/main/` and add to it the main `.yml` (or `.yaml`) file containing [YARRRML mappings](https://rml.io/yarrrml/).
+3. For the SPARQL pipeline: add a single YARRRML file at the root (a `.yml` or `.yaml` file containing [YARRRML mappings](https://rml.io/yarrrml/)), and the SPARQL queries in a subfolder `queries`.
+If needed, add custom RML functions to `manifests/functions.js`

 **Note**
 If the data experience involves a single non-zip file input, use the name `input.<ext>` in the YARRRML `access` field of the source definition.

+4. For the SQL pipeline: add a `databaseBuilder` function in a file `database.js`, and the SQL queries in a subfolder `queries`.

+5. For the custom pipeline: add the functions in a file `pipeline.js`.

-5. If needed, add custom functions to [`functions.js`](https://github.com/hestiaAI/hestia-rml-demo/edit/master/manifests/functions.js)
+6. If needed, add postprocessor functions in a file `postprocessors.js`.

+7. If needed, add Vega configurations in a subfolder `visualizations`.

+8. Import the all the functions from `*.js` files in a file `index.js` and export them as an object.

-6. If the icon is not there yet, add the image file to `manifests/icons/`
+9. If the icon is not there yet, add the image file to `manifests/icons/`

 ## Adding sample data